7 Biggest Travel Mistakes to Avoid on Your Rwanda Trip

 My blunder: I jammed gorilla trekking, Akagera National Park, Lake Kivu, and Kigali into just 6 days.
 I ended exhausted, knowing I missed the soul of the places I rushed through.

-Why it’s better to savor: Rwanda’s winding roads and scenic beauty mean travel takes time—and the unplanned pauses are often the most memorable.
+Why it’s better to slow down: Rwanda’s winding roads and scenic beauty mean travel takes time—and the unplanned pauses are often the most memorable.

 What worked better: